bcbio/bcbio-nextgen/README.md

 * parallel messaging -- This allows scaling beyond the cores on a single machine.
 It requires multiple machines with a shared filesystem, with communication handled using RabbitMQ messaging.
   This is ideally suited for clusters.

-To enable:
+To enable parallel messaging:

 1. Configure RabbitMQ as described below.
 Ensure all processing machines can talk to the RabbitMQ server on port 5672.
 Update